Request Open Records

 - The city will not honor email requests, unless there is a scanned completed and signed Open Records Request Form attached to the email.

 Records will be available for pickup or viewing at City Hall or, if requested, copies can be mailed.
-There is a fee of 10 cents per page and 40 cents per CD-rom if you choose to pick up or have records mailed.
+There is a fee of 10 cents per page, 40 cents per CD-rom, and $5.35 or the most current cost of a memory stick if you choose to pick up or have records mailed.
 There is no charge to view public records during regular office hours (M-F 8am - 4:30pm) within City Hall.
-If the record you have requested exists in a paper format, a paper format will be provided to you.
-We do not convert paper records into digital formats.
+If the record you have requested exists in a paper format, a paper format will be provided to you unless requests are made otherwise.

 If your request for records is denied, we will include a statement of the exception which authorizes the city to withhold the record, and a brief explanation of how the exception applies to the record withheld.